 Policies: General information regarding the policies specific to students employed by St. Edward’s can be found in the student employee and university employee policies.
 In addition to the information and policies stated in the Employee Handbook, student employees of St. Edward’s have specific policies pertaining to their employment.
 Any discrepancy between information found between the Employee Handbook and the policies outlined for student employees is resolved in favor of the student employment policies.

 Disclaimer: The office of Career and Professional Development (CAPD) at St. Edward’s University strives for open access and connections between students and employers.
-Hilltop Careers (powered by Handshake) job, internship, and events database is a free service provided for current students and alumni.
+The Handshake job, internship, and events database is a free service provided for current students and alumni.
 CAPD and St. Edward’s University do not endorse specific employers and a posting does not constitute an endorsement or recommendation.
 CAPD makes no guarantees about job listings or the accuracy of the information provided by the employer.
 We are not responsible for safety, wages, working conditions, or any other aspect of off-campus employment.
 It is the responsibility of the applicant to perform due diligence in researching employers when applying for or accepting private, off-campus employment/internships.
 We encourage students to thoroughly research the facts and reputation of each organization to which they are applying.
 Students and alumni should be prudent and use common sense and caution when applying for or accepting any position.
 If a job seeker encounters an employer with questionable practices, they are free to reach out to CAPD for guidance.
 All hiring is handled directly between the job seeker and the employer.

 Types of Student Employment